 Parameter Description driveCount The number of unassigned drives that you want to use in the volume group. volumeGroupUserLabel The name that you want to give the new volume group.
 Enclose the new volume group name in double quotation marks (" ").
 Note: If you do not specify a user label for the volume group, the controller firmware assigns it a number. raidLevel The RAID level of the volume group that contains the volume.
-Valid values are $0$ , $1$ , $3$ , $5$ , or $6$ . userLabel The name that you want to give to the new volume.
+Valid values are $0,1,3,5,$ or 6 . userLabel The name that you want to give to the new volume.
 Enclose the new volume name in double quotation marks (" ").
-Note: This parameter is required.

-Parameter Description driveMediaType The type of drive media that you want to use for the volume group.
+Note: This parameter is required. driveMediaType The type of drive media that you want to use for the volume group.
 These drive media are valid: • HDD - Use this option when you have hard drives in the drive tray except for DE4000F and DE6000F. • SSD - Use this option when you have solid state drives in the drive tray. unknown - Use this option if you are not sure what types of drive media are in the drive tray. • allMedia - Use this option when you want to use all types of drive media that are in the drive tray. driveType The type of drive that you want to use in the volume.
-You cannot mix drive types.
+You types.
 You must use this parameter when you have more than one type of drive in your storage array.
 Valid drive type is: SAS capacity The size of the volume that you are adding to the storage array.
 Size is defined in units of bytes , KB , MB , GB , or TB . owner The controller that owns the volume.
-Valid controller identifiers are a or b , where a is the controller in slot A , and b is the controller in slot B .
-If you do not specify an owner, the controller firmware determines the owner. cacheReadPrefetch The setting to turn on or turn off cache read prefetch.
-To turn off cache read prefetch, set this parameter to FALSE .
-To turn on cache read prefetch, set this parameter to TRUE . segmentSize The amount of data (in KB) that the controller writes on a single drive in a volume before writing data on the next drive.
-Valid values are $8, 16, 32, 64, 128, 256$ , or 512. usageHint The setting for both cacheReadPrefetch parameter and the segmentSize parameter to be default values.
+Valid controller identifiers are a or b, where a is the controller in slot A, and b is the controller in slot B. If you do not specify an owner, the controller firmware determines the owner. cacheReadPrefetch The setting to turn on or turn off cache read prefetch.
+To turn off cache read prefetch, set this parameter to FALSE.
+To turn on cache read prefetch, set this parameter to TRUE. segmentSize The amount of data (in KB) that the controller writes on a single drive in a volume before writing data on the next drive.
+Valid values are 8, 16, 32, 64, 128, 256, or 512.

+Parameter Description usageHint The setting for both cacheReadPrefetch parameter and the segmentSize parameter to be default values.
 The default values are based on the typical I/O usage pattern of the application that is using the volume.
 Valid values are fileSystem , dataBase , or multiMedia . trayLossProtect The setting to enforce tray loss protection when you create the volume group.
-To enforce tray loss protection, set this parameter to TRUE.
-The default value is FALSE. drawerLossProtect The setting to enforce drawer loss protection when you create the mirror repository volume group.
+To enforce tray loss protection, set this parameter to TRUE .
+The default value is FALSE . drawerLossProtect The setting to enforce drawer loss protection when you create the mirror repository volume group.
 To enforce drawer loss protection, set this parameter to TRUE.
 The default value is FALSE. dssPreAllocate The setting to make sure that reserve capacity is allocated for future segment size increases.
-The default value is TRUE . securityType The setting to specify the security level when creating the volume groups and all associated volumes.
-These settings are valid: none - The volume group and volumes are not secure. • capable - The volume group and volumes are capable of having security set, but security has not been enabled. enabled - The volume group and volumes have security enabled.
+The default value is TRUE . securityType The setting to specify the security level when creating the volume gand all associated volumes.
+These settings are valid: • none - The volume group and volumes are not secure. capable - The volume group and volumes are capable of having security set, but security has not been enabled. enabled - The volume group and volumes have security enabled. resourceProvisioningCapable The setting to specify if resource provisioning capabilities are enabled.
+To disable resource provisioning, set this parameter to FALSE.
+The default value is TRUE.